 That’s why we want to begin offering some of these very advanced and, in some cases, specialized capabilities right within Fusion 360.
 Most importantly, we want to provide these to you in a way that gives you the complete freedom to pay for what you need, when you need it.

 Rest assured: nothing is changing with your current Fusion 360 subscription.
 We’re not taking anything away from it and we’re not increasing the price of it.
 We’re simply providing a new way for you to extend your Fusion 360 experience in a way that gives you more control.
 Let me explain.

-This is similar to how Fusion 360 works for you today.
-Your subscription includes access to a range of tools for design and manufacturing.
-It also gives you the option to access advanced features like generative design, advanced simulation, or cloud rendering by paying an additional fee, just like with Prime Video.
+Your Fusion 360 subscription includes access to a range of tools for design, simulation, collaboration, and manufacturing.
+It also gives you the option to access advanced features like generative design, advanced simulation, or rendering using cloud computing by paying an additional fee using cloud credits.

 Delivering these powerful capabilities with a pay-as-you-go approach helps us democratize tools like generative design, so you can be more innovative and increase productivity as a design and manufacturing professional.
 But in certain instances, you might need access to more specific tools for specialist applications.

 Extending Your Experience

 As a design, engineering, or manufacturing specialist, you might occasionally need access to specialized tools that are tailored to your expertise.
 Wouldn’t it be great if you could extend your existing Fusion 360 experience by tailoring it to your specialist application—paying for what you need, when you need it?